Suryavisanth-30/Project-Netflim/README.md

 ## A Small media Website

  This is a small media website which was created by me during my Web development Internship.
- This was created only by using Html and Css
+ This was created using Html,Css,JavaScript,Servlet,JSP